mcmwebsol/mcm-protected-file-view/README.txt

 This plugin does not work with the media library.
 It only protects files uploaded through the plugin itself.

 Requires a web server that supports .htaccess files for access control, such as Apache on Linux.
+Please note that even Apache on Linux disables .htaccess files in newer versions in some configurations, so please check to make sure your files aren't publicly accessible.
+You can test that your files are protected by using the wp-content/uploads/ path or
+            by using the "Test link security" link on the "List all protected uploads" page.
+You should receive a 403 Forbidden error if it's working correctly.

+This plugin does not collect any private data itself though it's possible logged-in users may upload private data to your website using this plugin.

 == Installation ==